Young-Gaius/Hello-Microverse/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need the following tools:

-1- web browser
+- Browser
-2- git-syn
+- IDE(e.g.: Vscode,...)
-3- code editor
+- Terminal

 ### Setup